 CONTACT AN ATTORNEY

-Before you make up your mind as to whether you are guilty, it is certainly a good idea to speak with an attorney.
+Before you make up your mind as to whether you are guilty, it is certainly a good idea to speak with a good criminal lawyer.
 San Diego DUI attorney, Patrick Griffin, offers free consultations and will even get a copy of your police report free of charge to get a better idea of what course of action is in your best interests.
 Keep in mind you only have 10 days to request a DMV hearing and a public defender cannot represent you before the DMV.